AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/LOCALIZATION.md

 * Next, enter in the position of your OTOS relative to the center of the wheels of the robot.
 The positions are in inches, so convert measurements accordingly.
 Use the comment above the class declaration as well as to help you with the coordinates.
+* Confirm that your OTOS sensor is returning valid position data by using the `Localizer Direction` op mode.
 * First, start with the `Turn Localizer Tuner`.
 You'll want to position your robot to be facing in a direction you can easily find again, like lining up an edge of the robot against a field tile edge.
   By default, you should spin the robot for one rotation going counterclockwise.
 Once you've spun